OssiPesonen/Elixir/README.md

 Basically a version without the **Connection dependency**, so no database connection is required or available via this library!
 This library produces a ready-to-use SQL clause for you with parameters.

+You can install the package using composer

+    composer require ossipesonen/elixir

 ## Documentation

 The following documentation is almost a direct copy of Doctrine's documentation of the Query builder with small variations.